-In order to provide Estimates of Financial Aid Eligibility to students in an expedient manner, awards are calculated based on the original FAFSA data, and mailed before the verification process is complete.
+In order to provide estimates of financial aid eligibility to students before verification has been completed, awards are calculated based on the original FAFSA data.
 If corrections are needed as a result of the verification process, eligibility will be recalculated and awards may be revised.
 For this reason, student and parent information should be as accurate as possible on the FAFSA.

 - disburse any federal, state, or institutional grants

-- disburse Federal Perkins, Federal Stafford or Federal PLUS Loan funds
+- disburse and federal loans such as the Stafford or PLUS Loan funds

 - hire or continue a student’s employment in a FWS job

-All documents submitted to the Financial Aid Office at Loyola University Chicago are only reviewed by authorized staff in the office.
+All documents submitted are only reviewed by authorized staff.
 All documents are scanned and the images saved in an encrypted database.
-The original documents submitted to the office are shredded to maintain security of the information.
+Any original documents submitted to the office are shredded to maintain security of the information.
 Safeguards in place are designed to insure the security and confidentiality of customer information, protect against any anticipated threats or hazards to the security or integrity of such information, and protect against unauthorized access to or use of such information that could result in substantial harm or inconvenience to any customer.